THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 Waterproof microporous coatings are only designed to keep water from penetrating the fabric; they aren’t designed to let sweat out.
 For this reason, you can often get an accumulation of sweat inside your waterproof-coated pants.
 On the plus side, pants with waterproof coatings are easier to pack and more affordable than membrane products.

 The coating often used on these pants is called Durable Water Repellent (aka DWR).
-DWR coatings are thin chemical layers that use fluorocarbons or fluoropolymers to effectively wick off moisture on the pants’ outer layer.
+DWR fabrics are essentially a thin chemical layer that use fluorocarbons or fluoropolymers to effectively wick off moisture on the pants’ outer layer.
 Whether it’s on a raincoat or rain pants, DWR’s main purpose is to stop water from clumping on your fabric.

 Even if your pants have the highest-quality waterproof membrane, you won’t get the full benefits of rain-protection unless it’s made with taped seams.
 These heat-sealed seams are an essential design feature because they help keep water from trickling through your pants’ stitching.
 Ensuring your pants have a seam construction is critical if you’re a serious hiker going to areas with a lot of rain.